Consumers today are generally more skeptical than ever before, and previous customer testimonials can dramatically help boost trust.

 You can play with many kinds of incentives to make your customers feel appreciated.

 Offer a loyalty program that awards points for each purchase, and then use those points to reward the most loyal customers with prizes.
 You can also offer coupons and gift cards for future purchases to build anticipation and ensure future sales.
 Giveaways are also a great way to generate excitement among your followers – randomly select one of them as the recipient of your next giveaway!

 Be careful – that can backfire!
 So, ensure that you incentivize your customers to write a testimonial page, not to write one with the content you want.

 Asking for testimonials should be everyday life for marketers.
 As your client base grows, you won’t have much time to put into the process.
 You should consider process automation.

-There are many tools out there that will enable you to send testimonial requests automatically.
-Once you automate the process, you’ll have more time for other activities, and your testimonials will keep coming without you bothering.
+There are many tools out there that will enable you to send a few testimonial request emails automatically.
+Once you automate the process, you’ll have more time for other activities, and your own testimonial requests will keep coming without bothering you.

 7. Do more with the testimonials: showcase, promote

 If you don’t show those testimonials, why do you even have them?!

 You deserve all the praise!
 You’ve earned it, and the testimonials prove that!

 Go on and let them shine on your website.
 It has never been easier.
 You just need to create a widget, customize it and embed it on your website.